microsoft/jacdac/services/7segmentdisplay.md

 Controls the brightness of the LEDs. ``0`` means off.

-    rw column_leds?: bool @ 0x80
+    rw double_leds?: bool @ 0x80

-Turn on or off the column leds in the middle of the segment.
+Turn on or off the column leds in of the segment.
 If the column leds is not supported, the value remains false.

     const digit_count? = 4: u8 @ 0x80